About Dr. Stathis G. Arapostathis:

 - C++ (currently not using a lot, rookie or even less)

-Geography related software skills (mostly used)
+Geography related software / programming skills (mostly used)

 - Quantum GIS (expert)